Immunodeficiency disorders due to a disease.

 - Fungal infections

-If these problems do not respond to treatment or if they do not improve completely over time, your doctor may examine you for an immunodeficiency disorder.
+If these problems do not respond to treatment or do not improve entirely over time, your doctor may examine you for an immunodeficiency disorder.

 How are immune disorders diagnosed?

 If your doctor thinks you might have an immune deficiency disorder, they will want to do the following: